jtallar/gitflow/README.md

     - `jq` (>= 1.6)

 You can check if you have everything required to run this program by running
-    `/bin/bash check-requirements`
+    `./check-requirements`
-The script will only check bash version, redirection to `/dev/null` and `jq` installation.
-Every other commands is assumed to exist (they come installed in MacOS)
+The script will only check bash version, redirection to `/dev/null`, GNU enhanced getopt installation and `jq` installation.
+Every other commands is assumed to exist (they come installed in MacOS).

-#### MacOS
+**MacOS**

-To fulfill the above requirements:
+To fulfill most of the above requirements in MacOS, you can run the installation script
-1. Install developer tools
-    `xcode-select --install`
-2. Install jq
-    `brew install jq`
-3. Install gnu-getopt
-    `brew install gnu-getopt`

-#### Windows
+    `./install`

+**Windows**

 Not supported yet, you can try if it works.
+Some suggestions regarding the requirements:
 - From stackoverflow --> install GNU getopt with Cygwin

 ## Setup